 Website Development Costs.
 The Company capitalizes certain costs to develop its websites when preliminary development efforts are successfully completed, management has authorized and committed project funding, and it is probable that the project will be completed and the software will be used as intended.
-Such costs are amortized on a straight-line basis over the estimated useful life of the related assets, which approximates two years.
+Such costs are amortized on a straight-line basis over the estimated useful life of approximately two years.
 Costs related to preliminary project activities and post-implementation activities are expensed as incurred.
-The Company capitalized website development costs of approximately \$0.6 million, \$0.4 million and \$0.5 million in fiscal 2018, 2017 and 2016, respectively.
+The Company capitalized website development costs of approximately \$0.8 million, \$0.6 million and \$0.4 million in fiscal 2019, 2018 and 2017, respectively.